-A large ice cream manufacturer recently acquired a start-up company founded by two women entrepreneurs in New York city.
+A large ice cream manufacturer recently acquired a start-up company founded by two women entrepreneurs in New York City.
 They made a killer artisanal sorbet but had very limited distribution (starting in farmers markets) and no brand awareness outside its core geography.

 It was purchased by a major CPG company who anticipated that this product could be a successful addition to the parent company brand portfolio, playing in the Super Premium segment and giving the company an offering to compete with brands like Talenti, Ciao Bella, and Haagen Dazs, among others.

-In preparation for national launch, the marketing team and their advertising agency wanted to establish a differentiated brand positioning -- the strategic driver to all aspects of the brand including product development, targeting, packaging graphics and messaging.
+In preparation for a national launch, the marketing team and their advertising agency wanted to establish a differentiated brand positioning -- the strategic driver to all aspects of the brand including product development, targeting, packaging graphics and messaging.

 We needed to get a handle on this Super Premium ‘ice cream and beyond’ space and how consumers perceive and use the various segments.
 What are the jobs of each and how satisfied are consumers, and why?

 C+R Research conducted exploratory qualitative research via an online community of Millennial women.
 The goal was to deeply understand the target, her aspirations and pain points.
 How does she live and eat?
 What is her food philosophy?
 How does she interact with all the segments within the ice cream arena?
 Trying to uncover unmet nets, we explored:

 - Occasions and the role of the super-premium segment, including sorbets, non-dairy, gelato and other niche segments

 - Projective activities to uncover emotional connections and explore perceptions of the ice cream/gelato/non-dairy/sorbet landscape